 Only about five percent of the total matter + energy content of the Universe is made of the same familiar matter that makes up everything from stars to planets to human beings.
 The identity of the remaining 95 percent, roughly one-third known as "dark matter" and roughly two-thirds as "dark energy," is unknown.
-Though scientists have not yet detected it directly in laboratories on Earth, dark matter’s existence has been deduced from its gravitational effects on the stars and gasses that make up all of the galaxies known in the Universe.
+Though scientists have not yet detected it directly in laboratories on Earth, dark matter’s existence has been deduced from its gravitational effects, measured from individual galaxies as well as on the scales of the entire observable Universe.

 Dark Matter's Crucial Role

 In addition to its physical effects, dark matter is a crucial component of the cosmological theory because of its key role in defining the structure of the universe and in binding all galaxies – even our own Milky Way – together.
 Modern astrophysics and particle physics theory suggests that dark matter exists in the form of a yet undiscovered elementary particle.

 Dark Matter Is Everywhere

 Dark matter is pervasive throughout the Universe—so it’s no surprise that dark matter is also prevalent on Earth.
 Based on observations of the motions of nearby stars, theory predicts that one dark matter particle will inhabit a volume the size of your coffee cup.
 The direct identification of the nature of dark matter will establish a firm connection between physics on the largest astronomical scales and the smallest scales studied in laboratories on Earth.

 To better understand our universe, it is often necessary to estimate the mass of an astrophysical object.
 Those objects can range in size from the Sun, the solar system, the Milky Way, and even the entire universe.